US rapper Kanye West has said he is running for president.

 If the candidate wins this vote, they finally become president and officially start the job on 20 January the following year.

-Given that the US president is perhaps the most powerful person on the planet, it is far from an easy job.
-The president is in charge of the most powerful country in the world.
+The US president is perhaps the most important person on the planet, and it is far from an easy job running one of the most powerful countries in the world.

 He or she suggests laws and how much money the country should spend.
 That person is automatically made commander-in-chief of the US army and generally responsible for how the US deals with other countries.
 They also oversee the national US government.

 The president also chooses the judges who will work in the Supreme Court.
 Although, the Senate has to agree to these.

 Everything you do and say as president is very carefully watched.
-There will be many people that will agree with you, but many that don't - so the president must be ready to receive a lot of criticism throughout their time in the job.
+There will be many people who will agree with you, but many that don't - so the president must be ready to receive a lot of criticism throughout their time in the job.

 It's certainly not easy!